Question 1: Which of the following parameters is the most important factor to boost a pharmacy’s sales and profit?

 Answer: E

-Total current assets = Cash + accounts receivable + Inventory + prepaid expense.
+Total current assets = Cash + accounts receivable + Inventory + prepaid expenses.

 TIP: If a pharmacy has to pay someone, then it is a liability.
 The opposite of that is an asset (meaning the pharmacy has to receive payment).